Slovene Home Guard: Resistance begins

-Soon after the annexation, several resistance groups emerged, but only the communist-led Liberation Front of the Slovene Nation (Osvobodilna fronta slovenskega naroda), or simply Liberation Front (Osvobodilna fronta, OF) raised armed units and engaged in sabotage and active resistance.
+Soon after the annexation, several resistance groups emerged, including the communist-led Liberation Front of the Slovene Nation (Osvobodilna fronta slovenskega naroda), or simply Liberation Front (Osvobodilna fronta, OF) raised armed units and engaged in sabotage and active resistance.
 The OF consisted of eighteen distinct groupings, including the Communist Party of Slovenia, quite a large number of members of the Christian Socialist Party, some members of the gymnastic body Sokol, various progressive intellectuals, some former Royal Yugoslav Army officers, and even some members of the strongly-Catholic Slovene People's Party.
-These bodies varied in origin, ideology and strength, but were united in their policy of immediate armed resistance to the occupying forces.
+These bodies varied in origin, ideology and strength, but were united in their policy of immediate armed resistance to the annexation forces.
+The communist-led group was initially inactive when the Axis forces invaded Yugoslavia because of the Nazi–Soviet nonaggression pact; this position changed to one of resistance to the Axis forces after 22 June 1941, when Germany invaded the Soviet Union.
+The communist-led group was active in May 1941, on 8 June 1941 and on 15 June 1941 by publishing criticisms against the occupation and the German occupiers, as well as against the Americans and the British, in their publication Slovenski poročevalec.
+During the same time, most Slovene newspapers wrote favourably about the occupation out of fear or by being directly controlled by the occupiers.

+The anti-communist, anti-fascist resistance groups were the first group to start resisting the occupiers, which including Germany, Italy and Hungary.
+Slovenia was assimilated by Nazi Germany, which meant that most resistance was underground.

-Besides the OF, other political groups organised on the basis that they would form the core of resistance against the Italians at some time in the future.
-These largely bourgeoisie groups generally considered immediate resistance to be pointless given the overwhelming enemy, and that it would be too expensive in terms of lives, property and suffering.
-Instead they planned to wait until Allied troops arrived in the region, then mobilise and, using arms obtained from the Allies or through capture, turn against the Italians and be on the winning side when the war ended.
+These underground groups organized themselves on the basis that they would form the core of resistance against the Italians and the Germans at some time in the future.
+These groups generally considered immediate resistance to be pointless given the overwhelming enemy, and that it would be too expensive in terms of lives, property and suffering.
+Instead, they create intelligence divisions that would provide essential intelligence about German military movements to the Allies.
+They also planned for the arrival of Allied troops in the region, and trained their troops so they could join the Allies in their battle against the Germans.